eugenia1984/english/free_code_camp_english/02_first_day_at_office.md

 # <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> First day at office

+## What you will find?

+- DIALOGUE 1: Introduction,  Pronouns are used for personal reference, Sentences with verb to be, Professions with +ER

+- DIALOGUE 2: Has been, Data base, He's as short of: He is or He has, UX/UI, Join and Joined, Introduce yourself to the team

+- DIALOGUE 3: Any and Even

+- DIALOGUE 4: Is there?
+Are there?

+- DIALOGUE 5: Manage, Management, Project management / We have a lot to talk about today

+---

 # DIALOG 1

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> Introduction